facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 uniqueness

-Borrowed/Shared: May be unique or shared, but my not generate new aliases except to pass to other borrowedly notated states.
+Borrowed/Shared: May be unique or shared, but my not generate new aliases except to pass to other borrowed notated states.

 > A shared (that is, not unique) parameter may be declared borrowed